pace-neutrons/Euphonic/doc/source/spectra.rst

 These are generic objects for storing 1D/2D spectra e.g. density of states or S(Q,w) maps.

+**Metadata**

+All spectra objects have a ``metadata`` attribute.
+By default it is an empty dictionary, but it can contain any keys/values to help describe the contained spectra.
+Note there are some special 'functional' keys, see the metadata docstring below for each specific spectrum class for details.

 .. contents:: :local:

 .. _spectrum1d: